 Soho (South of Houston St.) and Tribeca (Triangle Below Canal St.) exist on the cutting edge of fashion and style, and are proof of an industrial area's potential for chic.
 Gramercy Park will make you feel as if you have somehow made your way to London.
 The Flatiron District has become famous for its technology boom, or Silicon Alley.
 Chelsea is a hip, European-feeling area that is home to many of New York's photography studios and galleries.
 These are just some of the city's gems, each offering a unique flavor and pace.
 Visitors could spend days in any one of them, but for the ultimate New York experience, make your trip a m'lange of them all.
 To truly see the city could take a lifetime, but sampling from the bits and pieces of New York's variety is a treat for any tourist.
 Orientation is key to navigating this city.
 Terms like uptown and downtown are literal descriptions referring to north and south.
 If you are south of your destination, locals will tell you to go uptown, and vice versa.
 The terms also refer vaguely to areas of the city.
 Uptown describes anywhere above lower Manhattan (north of about 34th St.), and downtown usually means lower Manhattan (34th St. and below) through Chelsea, which begins near 22nd St. You will also hear east side and west side, referring to the areas above 59th St. that are on either side of Central Park.

-5 Night North America Cruise Cunard Cruise Line -
+5 Night Canada / New England Cruise Princess Cruise Line -

-Queen Mary 2 Destination To: North America Departing from: New York Ports:
+Regal Princess Destination To: Canada-New England Departing from: New York Ports: